What Is Massaman Curry?

 The smell reaches the door before you do.
 That is how you know it is ready.

 Start with the paste.
-You have two options.
-Make it from scratch — that method is its own page, coming soon — or use a good quality store-bought Massaman paste.
+Two options, both valid.
+Make it from scratch or use a good quality store-bought Massaman paste.
 Mae Ploy and Maesri both make reliable versions.
-Two to three tablespoons for a batch serving four.
-Store-bought paste will give you a slightly flatter result than homemade but it will still be worth making.
-Fry it the same way regardless.
+Four tablespoons for a batch serving four.
+Store-bought paste will give you a slightly flatter result than homemade but properly made it is still worth every minute.

-The whole spices — cardamom pods, a cinnamon stick, star anise, cloves — go into the oil before the paste.
-Thirty seconds in hot oil and they bloom.
-That is where the warmth that stops people at the door comes from.
+The whole spices: one cinnamon stick, three cardamom pods, one star anise, one bay leaf.
+These go into the hot oil before the paste and bloom in thirty seconds.
+That bloom is where the warmth that stops people at the door comes from.

 Visual Walk Through

 Heat a heavy pot or Dutch oven over medium heat.
 Add a small amount of neutral oil.
-When it shimmers, add the whole spices — cardamom pods lightly crushed, a cinnamon stick, two or three star anise, four or five cloves.
+When it shimmers, add the whole spice, cardamom pods lightly crushed, a cinnamon stick, two or three star anise, four or five cloves.
 Stir for thirty seconds.
-The oil will carry their warmth into everything that follows.
-This is the step that makes a Massaman smell like a Massaman before anything else goes in.

 Thai Beef Massaman Curry